How to Install Arch Linux

 Prerequisites

-• At least 1GB of RAM and 20GB of free hard-drive space
+• At least 1GB of RAM and 20GB of free hard drive space.

-Note: The installation requires formatting your hard drive.
+Important: The installation requires formatting your hard drive.
 Doing this removes all saved data.
 Make sure to back up relevant data before starting the installation process.

 Step 1: Download the Arch Linux ISO